 Wrapped up everything at 4-4.30pm, my sister and I went back straight ahead to Yishun to grab our early dinner.
 It had been a beneficial Friday for both of us and we would love to do this more often in the future.
 Probably going to bring my mom and brother too the next time.

 After three times going back and forth to Bangkok, I now have the gut to actually blog about my trip.
-First time is an experience, second & third trip is more to casual and food.

 My first trip to Bangkok was in the mid of August, 2016 with my colleague, Insyirah.
 It was our first time traveling together and I couldn’t recall how many days we stayed up there.
-We stayed at so called CBD area, i Residence Hotel in Silom.
+We stayed at a CBD area, i Residence Hotel in Silom.
 Quite convenient for us since our hotel is opposite Chong Nonsi BTS station.

 Didn’t do much since it was our first time and also we couldn’t go anywhere that much due to bad weather.
-I remember clearly our second last day, we went to Chatuchak Market in the morning at two hours later, we were greeted by a stormy weather.
+I remember clearly our second last day, we went to Chatuchak Market in the morning and two hours later, we were greeted by a stormy weather.

 We managed to get a few items like food and clothes and had our brunch at this halal chicken rice shop somewhere in Chatuchak Market.